eclipse-ee4j/glassfish/docs/website/src/main/resources/download.md

 # Eclipse GlassFish Downloads

+## Eclipse GlassFish 7 milestone versions

+GlassFish 7 version is going to provide Jakarta EE 10 and a lot of improvements and new features, including:

+* Jakarta EE 10 Full Profile
+* Complete JDK 17 compatibility
+* Jakarta MVC 2.1
+* MicroProfile Config 3.0
+* Redesigned logging to improve logging performance
+* Embedded GlassFish Full Profile
+* A lot of performance improvements
+* A lot of security fixes and other fixes

+The final version of GlassFish 7 is not released yet but the latest milestone version already provides all the above features.

+You can download the latest Eclipse GlassFish 7 milestone version in the [Eclipse Foundation Download portal](https://download.eclipse.org/ee4j/glassfish/).

+NOTE: The latest milestone version doesn't provide Admin Console (GUI for administering the server).
+This will be fixed in the final version of GlassFish 7.

 ## Eclipse GlassFish 6.2.5

 GlassFish 6.2.5 updates and reenables a lot of tests that were disabled in previous versions (most after the GF 5 to 6 transition), once again improves JDK 17 compatibility (cases found by the new tests), fixes several bugs, and contains new versions of Hibernate Validator, Jackson and others.